aakansharamesh42/Sports-Analytics/README.md

 Sports Insight is designed to revolutionize training and performance in football and other sports through advanced data analytics.
 Utilizing a robust and flexible system developed with the Scrum methodology, Sports Insight offers comprehensive performance insights and tailored recommendations to enhance player performance, refine techniques, and reduce injury risks.

+Please note that the main codebase is currently maintained in the master branch.
+Switch to the master branch to view the latest code.

 ## Features

 - **Data-Driven Insights:** Through the meticulous collection and analysis of data, we provide actionable insights to improve player performance and well-being.